2024 CMAOntario Awards

 The Awards & Balloting Process:

-Third Ballot Contenders are required to be members of the CMAOntario.
-From the list of nominees supplied, each eligible CMAOntario member may vote for ONE AND ONLY ONE nominee in each category.
-The Nomi-nee receiving the most votes will be announced as the winner at the annual Awards Presentation.
+Third (Final) Ballot: Third Ballot Contenders are required to be members of the CMAOntario.
+From the list of Nominees supplied, each eligible CMAOntario member may vote for ONE AND ONLY ONE Nominee in each

 Additional Balloting Information: